Joseph James DeAngelo: Shootings

 On September 11, 1975, DeAngelo broke into the home of Claude Snelling, 45.
 Snelling, a journalism professor at the College of the Sequoias, had previously chased a prowler discovered under his 16-year-old daughter's bedroom window around 10:00 p.m. on February 5, 1975.
 On September 11, he was awakened around 2:00 a.m. by strange noises.
 Upon leaving his bedroom, Snelling ran through the open back door and confronted a ski-masked intruder in his carport attempting to kidnap his daughter, who had been subdued with threats of being stabbed or shot.
 Snelling was then shot twice, staggered back into the house to his wife, and later died.
 After the shooting, the assailant punched and kicked the daughter, leaving her on the ground, and fled the scene.
 A stolen bicycle, linked to the assailant, was found nearby at 615 Redwood Street.
 After the murder, Beth Snelling, 16, underwent hypnosis in order to gather further details.
 The Visalia police also committed more resources to apprehending the Ransacker, and a $4,000 reward was posted.
 Nighttime stakeouts were set up near houses that he had previously prowled, but the ransackings continued.

 Around 8:30 p.m. on December 12, 1975, a masked man entered the back yard of a house at 1505 W. Kaweah Avenue, near where the Ransacker had been reported to frequent.
 When Detective William McGowen (on stakeout inside the garage) attempted to detain the man, the suspect shrieked, removed his mask, and feigned surrender after McGowen fired a warning shot.
 However, after jumping the fence to the house at 1501, he pulled out a revolver with his left hand and fired once near McGowen's face, shattering his flashlight.
 Nearby officers rushed to aid McGowen, and the shooter was able to escape.
 Items collected as evidence included the flashlight, tennis shoe tracks, and dropped loot, namely Blue Chip Stamps and a sock full of coins.
+McGowen stated he had previously seen the perpetrator before, most likely since DeAngelo assisted in the search for the Visalia Ransacker as a sergeant.